rseabra/docker/README.md

 ## Easy setup

-1. Run `./build.sh` with your tags, eg `sudo ./build.sh ruiseabra/wordpress`. **If you use something different from ruiseabra/wordpress as tags, remember to change blog/docker-compose.yaml or it will download [my image from docker hub](https://hub.docker.com/r/ruiseabra/wordpress/).**
+1. (OPTIONAL) Run `./build.sh` with your tags, eg `sudo ./build.sh ruiseabra/wordpress`. **If you use something different from ruiseabra/wordpress as tags, remember to change blog/docker-compose.yaml or it will download [my image from docker hub](https://hub.docker.com/r/ruiseabra/wordpress/).**
-1. (OPTIONAL) Define your own values for blog/etc/secrets-db (admin root, db name, db user and db user password)
+1. (OPTIONAL) Define your own values for blog/etc/secrets-db (admin root, db name, db user and db user password), it's not really needed but... security! ;)
 1. Run `./setup.sh`

 You will end up with a brand new blog waiting to be initialized.